Crossbow-js/crossbow.github.io/_src/docs/sub-tasks.md

-Sub Tasks allow us to re-use a single task, but to call it with a separate set of options each time.
-Think back to our examples of compiling SCSS files into CSS.
+Sub Tasks allow you to re-use a single task, but to call it with a separate set of options each time.

-It's likely that you'll want to execute this task with different options based on whether or not you're in development or production mode.
-When compiling CSS, things such as minification can be very slow and you may want to only do that particular step in 'production' mode.
-The same goes for version revving your files, you probably don't want that bit to run in development ...
+Using the previous example of compiling SCSS files into CSS, it's likely that you'll want to execute this task with different options based on whether or not you're in development or production mode.
+You'll want to minify your production CSS code, but being a slow process, it would be nice if this could be skipped in development...

-So this is where you get to *design your own build system* as seen below
+The same goes for versioning your files (adding hashes to filename) - this probably something you only want to happen in the 'production' build.

+Both are examples of where we want to re-use a single task, but run it with slightly different options each time.
+In Crossbow this is solved by Sub Tasks.

 {{inc
     src="three.hbs"